 Firewalla is a networking device that sits in between your connected devices and the main router.
-By sitting in between, Firewalla is able to see and block all traffic going through your network.
-(Firewalla does not monitor your local traffic, only those traffic going to the internet)
+By sitting in between, Firewalla is able to see and control all traffic going through your network.

 Firewalla Simple Mode

-To make life easier for consumers and at the same time making our solution affordable, we use the behavior of ARP protocol to route traffic virtually from connected devices to the Firewalla box.
+To make life easier for consumers and at the same time make our solution affordable, we use the behavior of ARP protocol (arp spoofing) to route traffic virtually from connected devices to the Firewalla box.

-Firewalla once started, will start to tell each of the connected devices that it is the router and tell everyone"please send all network traffic over".
-This essentially will virtually divert all live traffic to Firewalla to be monitored and managed.
+Once started, Firewalla will tell each of the connected devices that it is the router and tell everyone, "please send all network traffic to me".
+This will virtually divert all live traffic to Firewalla to be monitored and managed.

-Professionally, this method is called arp spoofing.
-A 'creative way' to do a man in the middle.
-In our case, the 'good' man is Firewalla.
-And we modified a few things to make this work better at home.
-(This method was an inspiration from another product on the market, we take no credit inventing this)
+Technically, this method is called ARP spoofing, a creative way to do man-in-the-middle.
+In our case, the "good" man is Firewalla, and we have modified a few things to make this work better at home.
+(This method was inspired by another product on the market, and we take no credit for inventing this.)

-Since the ARP protocol to do this is supported differently on different routers, this mode may not be compatible with all routers.
+Since the ARP protocol is supported differently on different routers, this mode may not be compatible with all routers.
 Please take a look at our compatibility guide.
 If your router is not compatible, no worries, we have you covered with other modes.

 For Firewalla Red, Blue, Blue Plus, in the DHCP Mode, Firewalla creates another network over the existing network.
-So if you have 10.0.0.x network on your main router, you will also see 192.168.218.x network from Firewalla.
+So if you have a network on your main router, you will also see an overlay network from Firewalla.

-The new 192.168.218.x network is statically overlayed on top of your home network's physical layer.
-You can statically point your devices to this Overlay network, or disable/modify the existing DHCP service on your main router and have the Firewalla serve DHCP request.
+This overlay network is created by Firewalla, and it is statically overlayed on top of your home network's physical layer.
+You can statically point your devices to this overlay network, or disable/modify the existing DHCP service on your main router and have the Firewalla serve DHCP requests.

 - All traffic will go through Firewalla.